 - Teaching garden classes

-- Working with groups, such as 4-H, horticulture therapy groups and community gardeners
+- Working with youth and adult groups, such as horticulture therapy groups, community gardeners, and 4-H clubs

 - Staffing garden clinics and displays